 Seminyak hosts a mix of hipster boutiques and bartering street stalls.
 This is where I did a lot of shopping and browsing, especially along Jl.
 Raya Seminyak.

 Many items on offer at the Ubud Markets are made by artisans who live in the surrounding villages.
 While most things are fairly cheap, keep in mind the time it takes them to create each piece.
 This can be hard to determine when dealing with bargaining, but I find even if I end up paying a few more dollars than I expected, it’s still a lot cheaper than back home.

 An honourable mention goes to Jl.
 Raya Tegallalang, the road that leads north from Ubud to the Tegallalang Rice Terraces.
 This road is a dream to drive down with 8kms of stores selling furniture, homewares and the most amazing creative pieces!
 Unlike the boutiques and stalls in the towns of Bali, here each shop only sells one thing – whether that is hand-carved wooden headboards, bamboo chairs, wooden ornaments or pendant light shades.

+Phew!
 If you made it this far through the post, congratulations, you serious shopper!
 I truly hope it’s been helpful in what to expect and what’s worth picking up in Bali.
 I’d love it if you’d pin this post or let me know in the comments below if there’s anything else you’d like to know.
+If you’re after more information on where to stay in Bali and accomodation options, check out this post.
 Thank you for reading!